logo2

 Newspaper ad - May 1905

-By May 1910, Rev. Bordas was a resident of Ishpeming (12).
-He died in 1915 at the age of 71 or 72 and was buried in Ishpeming Cemetery (13).
+Rev. Bordas died in 1915 at the age of 71 or 72 and was buried in Ishpeming Cemetery (13).

-For more information on COR-AGO, see COR-AGO: A Lake Linden Medicine Company by Clarence J. Monette and G. Walton Smith (1).
+For more information on Cor-Ago, see COR-AGO: A Lake Linden Medicine Company by Clarence J. Monette and G. Walton Smith (1).

 References